 Instead, knowledge sharing should be the means for promotion.
 Staff should be rewarded for sharing their great ideas, not just coming up with great ideas and using them exclusively in their team for personal ambitions.
 Knowledge sharing also breaks down silos and encourages self-reflection by staff and teams.
 After all, collaboration and sharing go hand-in-hand.

-- Accounting firm example: For accounting firms with multiple services – compliance, advisory, audit, coaching, advice – a knowledge sharing platform can often be the driver of cross-referrals or cross-selling.
+- Example: For accounting firms with multiple services – compliance, advisory, audit, coaching, advice – a knowledge sharing platform can often be the driver of cross-referrals or cross-selling.
 Each service area can produce topics on their services and products, along with tips, case studies and resources for other service areas to acquire.
 Best practices on cross-referrals or cross-selling can be readily captured and shared.
 Success sharing from accountants who provide new services to their clients can form the basis of peer-to-peer learning.

 We have designed a user experience that allows any employee to capture and share their knowledge on ANY topic important to your strategic goals.